sukh2929/group29/README.md

 The data are submitted on behalf of the Center for Clinical and Translational Research, Virginia Commonwealth University, a recipient of NIH CTSA grant UL1 TR00058, and a recipient of the CERNER data.
 This dataset was collected from 1998-2008 among 130 US hospitals and integrated delivery networks.
 The dataset can be found [here](https://archive.ics.uci.edu/ml/datasets/diabetes+130-us+hospitals+for+years+1999-2008#).
 Research from this collected data was used to assess diabetic care during hospitalization and determine if patients were likely to be readmitted or not.
 The paper by Strack et al. (2014) can be found [here](https://www.hindawi.com/journals/bmri/2014/781670/) and the descriptions for the features can be found [here](https://www.hindawi.com/journals/bmri/2014/781670/tab1/).

 ## Report
 The final report can be found [here](https://github.com/UBC-MDS/group29/blob/main/doc/diabetes_final_report.Rmd).
+A pdf version can be found [here](https://github.com/UBC-MDS/group29/blob/main/doc/diabetes_final_report.pdf)

 ## Usage
 There are two suggested ways to run this analysis: